BonoboPLC/bonoboplc_wiki/ukgc/rts.md

 **RTS requirement 6A**
-Play-for-free games must implement the same game rules as the corresponding play-for-money games offered on the same facilities (ie the same website).
+Play-for-free games must implement the same game rules as the corresponding play-for-money games offered on the same facilities (i.e. the same website).
 Operators must take all reasonable steps to ensure that play-for-free games accurately represent the likelihood of winning and prize distribution in the play-for-money game.
 For the purpose of this requirement playing a game includes participating in a lottery and/or betting on a virtual event.